 I went to get pasta and found this short angel hair pasta from San Remo brand.
 I have not eaten this shape before and thought let try and see what the different between this and rigatoni or spiral or bow pasta.
 I have been told that bow pasta is not Italian ingredient.
 Yet the San Remo company call them bow pasta.

-My sister give me half zucchini, my dad friend give him home grown green tomatoes and I have added carrot and vegetable stock to go with this pasta.
+My sister gives me half zucchini, my dad friend gives him home grown green tomatoes and I have added carrot and vegetable stock to go with this pasta.
 I hope it’s Italian dish for its comfort, delicious and pasta.
 Let’s cook!!!

 150 g short angel hair

 1/4 zucchini, cut into bite size